Darguima/Trivial-Booking-LI3/README.md

 ### The goal ⛳️

-In some words, the goal of this project was create a C program that could handle a large dataset of hotels, flights and reservations, and answer to some queries about the data.
+In some words, the goal of this project was to create a C program that could handle a large dataset of hotels, flights and reservations, and answer to some queries about the data.
 The solution should follow an encapsulated and modular approach.

 If you want, you can read the [project statement](enunciado.pdf) (in Portuguese).